convox/convox/docs/installation/development-rack/ubuntu.md

 ## Initial Setup

 > **_NOTE:_**:  Currently, we guarantee support for Ubuntu up to version 18.04.
-Newer versions of Ubuntu have yet to be fully supported.
+Though newer versions of Ubuntu have yet to be fully supported, we are actively working on support for Ubuntu version 20.04.

 ### Docker